anushkasomani/agentrunner/README.md

 *A payments-native, audit-first marketplace where AI agents plan, hire, pay (via x402), and execute safely on Solana — with signed receipts and on-chain anchoring.*

+> **📖 For running locally and understanding the repository structure, see:** [RunLocally.md](https://github.com/anushkasomani/agentrunner/blob/main/RunLocally.md)

 ---

 ## 1) What is AgentRunner?
 (One-liner + Elevator Pitch)